Elaboration Tolerant Representation of Markov Decision Process via Decision-Theoretic Extension of Probabilistic Action Language pBC+: Conclusion

 \section{Conclusion}

-Our main contributions are as follows. \begin{itemize} \item We presented a decision-theoretic extension of $\lpmln$, through which we extend $\pbcp$ with the language constructs for representing rewards of transitions; \item We showed that the semantics of $\pbcp$ can be equivalently defined in terms of the decision-theoretic $\lpmln$ or MDP; \item We presented the system {\sc pbcplus2mdp}, which solves $\pbcp$ policy optimization problems with an MDP solver. \end{itemize}
+In this work, we bridge the gap between action language $\pbcp$ and Markov Decision Process by extending $\pbcp$ with the notion of utility, which allows $\pbcp$ to serve as an elaboration tolerant representation of MDP, as well as leveraging an MDP solver to compute a $\pbcp$ action description.
+Our main contributions are as follows. \begin{itemize} \item We extended $\lpmln$ with the notion of utility, resulting in $\dtlpmln$; we developed an approximate algorithm for maximizing expected utility in $\dtlpmln$; \item Based on $\dtlpmln$, we extended $\pbcp$ with the notion of utility; \item We showed that the semantics of $\pbcp$ can be alternatively defined in terms of Markov Decision Process; \item We demonstrated how $\pbcp$ can serve as an elaboration tolerant representation of MDP; \item We developed a prototype system {\sc pbcplus2mdp}, for finding optimal policies of $\pbcp$ action descriptions using an MDP solver. \end{itemize}

-Formally relating action languages and MDP opens up an interesting research direction.
+Formally relating action languages and MDP opens up interesting research to explore.
 Dynamic programming methods in MDP can be utilized to compute action languages.
-In turn, action languages may serve as a formal verification tool for MDP.
-Action languages may serve as a high-level representation language for MDP that describes an MDP instance in a succinct and elaboration tolerant way.
-As many reinforcement learning tasks use MDP as a modeling language, the work may be related to incorporating symbolic knowledge to reinforcement learning as evidenced by \cite{Zhang15corpp,yang18peorl}.
+In turn, action languages may serve as a formal verification tool for MDP as well as a high-level representation language for MDP that describes an MDP instance in a succinct and elaboration tolerant way.
+As many reinforcement learning tasks use MDP as a modeling language, the work may be related to incorporating symbolic knowledge to reinforcement learning as evidenced by \cite{Zhang15corpp,yang18peorl,leonetti16synthesis}.

 $\dtlpmln$ may deserve attention on its own for static domains.
-We are currently working on an implementation that extends $\lpmln$ system to handle utility.
-We expect that the system can be a useful tool for verifying properties for MDP.
+We expect that this extension of $\lpmln$ system that can handle utility can be a useful tool for verifying properties for MDP.

-The theoretical results in this paper limit attention to MDP for the finite horizon case.
+The theoretical results in this paper limit attention to MDP in the finite horizon case.
 When the maximum step $m$ is sufficiently large, we may view it as an approximation of the infinite horizon case, in which case, we allow discount factor $\gamma$ by replacing $v$ in \eqref{eq:utility-law-lpmln} with $\gamma^{i+1} v$.
 While it appears intuitive to extend the theoretical results in this paper to the infinite case, it requires extending the definition of $\lpmln$ to allow infinitely many rules, which we leave for future work.

-{\bf Acknowledgements:} We are grateful to the anonymous referees for their useful comments.
+{\bf Acknowledgements:} We are grateful to the anonymous referees for their useful comments and to Siddharth Srivastava, Zhun Yang, and Yu Zhang for helpful discussions.
 This work was partially supported by the National Science Foundation under Grant IIS-1815337.